Skip to content

 Note

-Please note that the RoseLab servers are still in the early stages of development and any feedback regarding the user experience is highly appreciated.
-More hardwares are planned for the future.
-For more information about the rationale behind the servers, please refer to the Why RoseLab section.
+The RoseLab servers are in early development.
+User feedback is appreciated.
+More hardware additions are planned.
+For information on the rationale behind the servers, see the Why RoseLab section.

 Quick Start

-• You will have root permission to install or remove any software other than the nvidia driver
+• You'll have root permission to install or remove software (except the NVIDIA driver and kernel modules).

 WARNING

-Please be aware that the host and container nvidia driver version must match, because your GPU tasks within the container will communicate with the host driver kernel module.
-If you see the message Failed to initialize NVML: Driver/library version mismatch, please contact the admin.
+The host and container NVIDIA driver versions must match.
+(You cannot change host driver versions, which are in the config table) If you see Failed to initialize NVML: Driver/library version mismatch, contact the admin.

 <id> is a 3-digit number.